nmusers/docs/content/Reference manual/$abbreviated.md

 There is a fully worked out example.
 (See bivariate function).
-Files are  in  the  examples  directory:  bivariate.ctl,  bivari- ate.csv, bivariate.f90.
+Files are  in  the  examples  directory:  bivariate.ctl,  bivariate.csv, bivariate.f90.

-By  default,  there may be up to 100 different user-defined func- tions, which includes functions with  reserved  names  and  user- defined  names.
+By  default,  there may be up to 100 different user-defined functions, which includes functions with  reserved  names  and  userdefined  names.
 There may also be up to 100 different vectors of input arguments, which includes vectors with reserved  names  and user-defined  names.
 Constants NFUNCX and NVECX in SIZES may be used to change these numbers.